Supporting African Cycling since 2007

 We regularly work with the world's leading journalists in the cycling and mainstream news media, as well as being subject matter experts for several major cycling commentators and TV/online anchors.

-Recent media coverage of TAR's work can be seen in the New York Times, CyclingTips, the Wall Street Journal, Bicycling Magazine, Cycling Weekly, The Guardian, L'Equipe, Rouleur, BBC Africa, Cyclists, Al Jazeera, ProCyclingStats, National Geographic, AfricaNews, Sky Sports and many more.
+Recent media coverage of TAR's work can be seen in the New York Times, CyclingTips, the Wall Street Journal, Escape Collective, Domestique, Bicycling Magazine, Cycling Weekly, The Guardian, L'Equipe, Rouleur, the BBC (World Service & Africa), Cyclists, Al Jazeera, ProCyclingStats, National Geographic, AfricaNews, Sky Sports and many more.

 Our team regularly reports from major global cycling races such as the Tour de France (Men's and Women's events), the UCI Cycling World Championships, the Tour of Benin and many more, as well as attend key industry events such as InterBike, EuroBike, the London Bike Show, and Rouleur Live.